From Data Engineer

 Frequently Asked Questions

-What should data engineers learn for AI roles?
+What should a data engineer learn first to move into AI engineering?

 How much time will this take?